RepAdapt/selective_sweeps_pipeline/README.md

 # Input:
 SNP VCF file (with tabix index) and a .gff file with genes.
-A tabix index can be generated with:
+A tabix index should have been created as part of the SNP calling pipeline.
+It can be generated with:
 <pre> tabix -p vcf vcf_file.vcf.gz </pre>

 # Software: OmegaPlus v3.0.3 and bcftools v1.16